 Best Fabrics for Drapes

 This drape is made with two different fabrics.
-This makes the curtain thick enough that it looks like it is lined.
+This makes the curtain thick enough that it looks like it is lined, even though it isn’t.
 There are a few important things to consider when choosing your fabrics.
 If one fabric is very thin and light weight, you might see the other fabric through it.

-I suggest going with thicker fabrics like a cotton duck, canvas, denim or pique.
-This style of drape hangs better if the fabric is one of these thicker more substantial varieties.
+It’s best to use a thicker fabrics like a cotton duck, canvas, denim or pique, or any home decor fabric.
+This style of window treatment hangs better if the fabric is one of these thicker more substantial varieties.
 Something like linen would be too light weight.
 If the two fabrics you choose are not the same weight, use the heavier fabric as the front side of the drape.

-Before you start hold your fabrics up to the window so you can get an idea of what the light will look like coming through both layers
+Before you start to make your own curtains, hold your fabrics up to the window so you can get an idea of what the light will look like coming through both layers.

 This might seem obvious, but choose fabrics that complement each other.
-You can use a solid on one side and a pattern on the other.
+You can use a solid fabric on one side and a pattern on the other.
 You could use a stripe and a dot.
-There are countless combinations but I wouldn’t use a fabric that has the exact same scale on both sides.
-If you choose a large print on one side (as I did), use something smaller on the reverse side.
+There are countless combinations but I don’t use a fabric that has the exact same scale on both sides.
+If you choose a large print on one side (as I did), use something smaller on the reverse side of the window treatment.

 Steps to Making the curtain

 I don’t have much sewing knowledge.
 When I work on a sewing project I always do them with my mom who is so fast I can hardly get a photo.
 This step by step guide for making simple double sided curtain includes even the most basic steps.
 If you sew a lot, you may be able to skip steps because they may be obvious to you.
 If you’re like me and you don’t sew a lot it is still easy.

 If the curtain will be in a space where you think washing once in a while will be required, be sure to wash your fabric before doing any more steps.